Assessor Manuals, Exemption Administration: Alternative Veterans' exemption—Assessor guide

 - Appendix C. Exemption codes for the veterans exemption

 In 1984, the Legislature amended the Real Property Tax Law (RPTL) and enacted a new alternative veterans exemption, 458-a (L.1984, c.525).
 Unlike the longstanding veterans exemption provided by RPTL 458 (the so-called eligible funds exemption), the alternative veterans exemption is not contingent upon the purchase of real property with specified government monies.
 Instead, the alternative veterans exemption is based on a percentage of assessed value subject to maximum levels of exemption.
-The alternative exemption is limited to the primary residence of a veteran and is available to property owned by veterans (or certain of their family members) who served during specified periods of war or under certain other conditions and must have either (1) been honorably discharged or released from service or (2) received a letter from the NYS Division of Veterans’ Services (DVS) stating that the veteran now meets the character of discharge criteria for all of the benefits and services listed in the Restoration of Honor Act.
+The alternative exemption is limited to the primary residence of a veteran and is available to property owned by veterans (or certain of their family members) who served during specified periods of war or under certain other conditions and must have either (1) been honorably discharged or released from service or (2) received a letter from the NYS Department of Veterans’ Services (DVS) stating that the veteran now meets the character of discharge criteria for all of the benefits and services listed in the Restoration of Honor Act.

 The alternative veterans exemption is applicable to county, city, town, village and school taxes, but not to special district levies or special assessments.
 In general, a qualifying wartime veteran's property receives an exemption of 15% of its assessed value.
 An additional 10% exemption is available where the veteran can document service in a combat theatre or zone.

 There is also a third exemption for veterans who received a service-connected disability compensation rating from the Veterans Administration or the Department of Defense.
 The percentage for this exemption is equal to one-half of the veteran's disability rating.
 (Where a veteran died in the service of a service-connected disability, the veteran is considered to have been assigned a disability rating of 100%.)